dzpadd/springDoesntAllowNullBeans/README.md

-A Spring application demonstrating that Spring beans cannot be null (enforced since Spring v5).
+A Spring application demonstrating that Spring doesn't allow declaring beans which are null (enforced since Spring v5).